eaguirre12/CUNY-Js5/Arduino/turn_on_V3_0/Notes.md

 Keep-on
     Not working
-    Turns out the RP2040 Adalogger has a different
+    Turns out the RP2040 Adalogger has a different pinout!